rune/rune/docs/docs/multiplayer/player-info.md

 ## Avatars

-Using avatars is a great way to personalize the UI to show who's turn it is or in a leaderboard.
+Using avatars is a great way to personalize the UI to show whose turn it is or in a leaderboard.
 Since the avatar is loaded over the network there might be a slight delay during which you might want to display a placeholder – and we got you covered!

 ![Avatar placeholder](/img/avatar-placeholder.svg)